You are exercising, watching your coffee intake and doing relaxation exercises… but your anxiety and stress linger after bedtime?

 Maybe it's time to try weighted blankets.
 Also known as "heavy blankets", they are known for their calming properties.

-In this article, Polysleep, the hybrid mattress specialist, tells you all about these famous weighted blankets and their benefits as well as helping you to choose and maintain your own.
+In this article, Polysleep, the memory foam mattress specialist, tells you all about these famous weighted blankets and their benefits as well as helping you to choose and maintain your own.

 What is a weighted blanket?